harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 ## A Recap on Vite

-Vite is a framework-agnostic web dev build tool.
+Vite is a web development build tool which supports Vue, React and Preact.
 It's an experimental new direction in how build tools can work with a greenfield ecosystem.

 Vite's core functionality is similar to webpack + webpack-dev-server with some core improvements on developer experience: